dotnet/arcade/Documentation/Net5ServicingReadinessStatus.md

 Repo owners are asked to do the following:

-- Prepare ‘RTM’ code changes and build of each repo that has stable branding (5.0.0) – For those core repos that have shipping packages, prepare code changes with StabilizePackageVersion set to ‘true’ and build. **Do not assign the build to a channel.** See https://github.com/dotnet/runtime/blob/master/eng/Versions.props#L15-L16 for the typical location where this lives.
+- Prepare or flow ‘RTM’ code changes and build of each repo that has stable branding (5.0.0) – For those core repos that have shipping packages, prepare code changes with StabilizePackageVersion set to ‘true’ and build. **Do not assign the build to a channel.** See https://github.com/dotnet/runtime/blob/master/eng/Versions.props#L15-L16 for the typical location where this lives.
 Verify that branding looks correct in all produced assets (do the correct packages have stable branding?)
 This applies to the following repos:
   - Runtime
   - Aspnetcore
   - Windowsdesktop
   - Extensions
   - Efcore
   - installer
+  - winforms
+  - wpf
+  - templating
 - Prepare ‘RTM+1’ changes+build (5.0.1) - For those repos with incremental servicing (extensions, runtime, windowsdesktop, aspnetcore), prepare code changes and a build on top of the RTM change that ship some minimal set of packages that would be expected on month to month. **Do not assign the build to a channel.** The runtime, aspnetcore, and windowsdesktop repos should not produce a targeting pack.
 For those repos that incrementally service some packages outside the shared framework, increment a patch version for one package and ship it.
 This applies to the following repos:
   - runtime
   - extensions